fminkowski/gi/README.md

-#gi programming language
+# gi programming language

-The gi programming language is simple language that runs on the gvm.
+The gi programming language is a simple language that runs on the gvm.

 gi syntax:
 ```